HolidayRails/HolidayRails.io/README.md

 HolidayRails.io
 ===============

-webpage for Holiday Rails
-under construction
-check the wiki for resources
+for now, check the wiki for resources